-Any person or company responsible for the death of a person may face a lawsuit for wrongful death.
-This can get complicated in certain cases.
+Any person or company responsible for a death may face a lawsuit for wrongful death.
+However, determining the identity of all of the defendants is not always an easy task.
 For example, a distracted truck driver may directly cause an accident that resulted in injuries culminating in death.
 However, the trucking company that employed or failed to properly supervise, hire, or train a driver, can also face liability.

-The best way to understand your options and determine who you can hold responsible for the death of a loved one is to contact a lawyer with experience handling wrongful death claims.
+The best way to understand your options and legal rights is to contact a lawyer with experience handling wrongful death claims.

 What if the responsible party faces outstanding criminal charges?

 A guilty verdict in a criminal trial can help demonstrate negligence in a civil case, but isn’t necessary and the verdict is inadmissible.
 However, a plea of guilt can be admissible in a civil matter.
 That being said, plaintiffs can prevail in civil wrongful death claims even if the defendant never faces criminal charges.
 For example, prosecutors almost never file criminal charges in cases of medical malpractice.

 Even if the person who causes a death is currently facing criminal charges, or was found not guilty on a criminal charge, the personal representative can still file a civil wrongful death lawsuit.

 How do you prove a wrongful death claim in Chicago?

 A wrongful death attorney can determine if the case meets the threshold for filing such a claim.